MattHatwey/Manemo/chapter4.md

 "YAY!!!" said everyone.

-One day, Matt and Sansei asked Obsidian and Kacchan to come home early.
+The next day, Matt and Sansei asked Obsidian and Kacchan to come home early.

 "Why did you bring me here?" said Obsidian and Kacchan, although, they knew why.